Charleston Bankruptcy Attorney

 Can I File Bankruptcy If I Own a Charleston Business?

 Yes.
 Chapter 11 is used for businesses that might need restructuring.
 Chapter 12 is for farm related businesses.
 Business bankruptcies are often complicated and require a high attention to detail.
-If you have a business or farm with significant debt, contact an experienced Charleston bankruptcy attorney at Steadman Law Firm for more information.
+If you have a business or farm with significant debt, contact an experienced Charleston bankruptcy lawyer at Steadman Law Firm for more information.

 How Do I Prepare for My Consultation With a Charleston Bankruptcy Attorney?

 Preparation on your part will allow you to get the most out of your bankruptcy attorney consultation.
 You should make sure you set aside enough time for the meeting.
-Next, you will want to gather records that will help your bankruptcy attorney best assess your situation and determine if bankruptcy is a good option for you.
+Next, you will want to gather records that will help your bankruptcy lawyer best assess your situation and determine if bankruptcy is a good option for you.
 These include the following:

 - Pay stubs or other evidence of all your pay